Eucharia Anunobi

-Early life and career
+Education

-Anunobi was born in Owerri, Imo State, and went on to complete her primary and secondary school education there before proceeding to the Institute of Management Technology, Enugu where she graduated with a National Diploma in Mass Communication.
+Anunobi was born in Owerri, Imo State, Southeast Nigeria, and went on to complete her primary and secondary school education there before proceeding to the Institute of Management Technology, Enugu where she graduated with a National Diploma in Mass Communication.
 She also holds a Bachelor of Arts degree after studying English Language at the University of Nigeria, Nsukka.

+Career

 Anunobi came into the limelight for her role in the movie series Glamour Girls II in 1996 and has gone on to star in over 90 movies including Abuja Connection and Letters to a Stranger.
 She is currently serving as an evangelist at a church in Egbeda, Lagos State.
-Anunobi lost The joy only son, Raymond, whom she described as her best friend to complications arising from sickle cell anemia on 22 August 2017.
+Anunobi lost the joy of an only son, Raymond Ekwu, whom she described as her best friend to complications arising from sickle cell anemia on 22 August 2017.
 He was aged 15.
 She is of the view that sex before marriage is important.

+Personal life

+Eucharia Anunobi married Charles Ekwu in 2000 and had a son, Raymond Ekwu.
+They divorced after six years of marriage.
+Raymond died from sickle cell complications in 2017, aged 15.
+Following Anunobi's divorce from Charles, the actress filed a 100 million-naira lawsuit against him in 2010.

+In 2015, Anubobi's father Felix died after a brief illness.